GOMC-WSU/MoSDeF-dihedral-fit/docs/getting_started/installation/installation.rst

 Install pre-commit
 ------------------

-To maintain uniform coding, this sofware utilizes the `pre-commit <https://pre-commit.com/>`_ package.
+To maintain uniform coding, this software utilizes the `pre-commit <https://pre-commit.com/>`_ package.

 To check all the files, you can run::